“Rationality Rules” Bungles Tom Holland

 Let’s begin with Woodford’s statement that Holland says “before Christianity no one valued empathy or recognized human dignity”.
 Woodford notes, correctly, that there were expressions of universal compassion and common humanity long before Christianity, primarily in the Buddhist tradition This is very true, but also irrelevant to Holland’s actual argument.
 What Woodford consistently misses is Holland does not and never has claimed this was unique to Christianity, a Christian innovation or solely invented by Christianity.
 He is saying, rather, that Christianity is the primary (though not the only) source of these ideas in Western culture and society.
 So of course they are not unique to Christianity, solely Christian inventions or only able to be derived from Christian theology or belief.
 Holland says none of these things.

 That he is talking purely about Western culture and mores is not exactly hidden.
 The subtitle of Holland’s book (at least in its non-US editions) is a pretty broad hint: “The Making of the Western Mind”.
-We know that even though he has not read the book, he has read the title and the subtitle, since he does so in his video.
+We know that even though Woodford has not read the book, he has read the title and the subtitle, since he reads them aloud in his video.
 Further, the one and only very lonely quote from the book that Woodford manages to give also makes this clear: “to live in a western country is to live in a society still utterly saturated by Christian concepts and assumptions.”
 Yes, a western country.
 Buddhism and Confucianism came up with several of these concepts, but their influence on their centrality in western thought was distant, faint and indirect at best or otherwise extremely recent and so largely irrelevant here.

 That other cultures arrived at similar or even identical concepts is a good counter to the way Holland’s book is used by apologists, certainly.
 But it does not debunk any of Holland’s actual claims.
 Woodford has constructed a straw man and then spent most of his video furiously pummeling it into submission.